qis/horus/readme.md

 # Horus
-OBS plugin for Overwatch enemy detection using OpenCV and CUDA.
+OBS plugin for Overwatch enemy detection using OpenCV and CUDA in under one millisecond.

+At 120 FPS, the total delay between mouse movement recognized by the system (DirectInput) and new enemy positions recognized by the plugin ranges between 0.6 and 13.6 ms.

 <details>
 <summary>Installation</summary>